 In California, res ipsa loquitur is a legal doctrine that allows accident victims to prove the defendant was negligent by the mere fact there is no other reasonable explanation.
 In short, the only logical conclusion based on the available evidence is that the defendant is liable.

 Example: A small plane crashes into the ocean on a clear day.
-An inspection reveals no defective parts, birds in the engine, or other planes in the area.
-The plane’s only passenger was strapped into his seat and the pilot was not on the radio at the time of the accident.
-The logical explanation is that the pilot was negligent.*
+The inspection reveals no defective parts, birds in the engine, or other planes in the area; plus the sole passenger was strapped into his seat, and the pilot was not on the radio at the time of the accident.
+Under res ipsa loquitur, there is no reasonable explanation other than that the pilot was negligent.1

-To make use of res ipsa loquitur, the plaintiff must establish three things:
+To win a California personal injury claim based on res ipsa loquitur, you must establish three things:

 - The accident or injury would not ordinarily have occurred without negligence,

-- The thing or incident that caused the injury was under the defendant’s exclusive control, and
+- The thing or incident that caused your injury was under the defendant’s exclusive control, and

-The burden then shifts to the defendant to prove that he or she was not responsible.
-If the defendant cannot do this, the plaintiff wins.
+Then the burden shifts to the defendant to prove that they were not responsible.
+If the defendant cannot do this, then you win.2

 While the concept of res ipsa loquitur is simple, in practice the application can be tricky.
-For instance, sometimes it is clear that someone was negligent but the plaintiff cannot prove who it was.
+Sometimes it is clear that someone was negligent, but you cannot prove who it was.